 Fall protection, for activities not in the construction industry, is addressed in specific standards for the general industry, shipyard employment, marine terminals and longshoring industry.
-This section highlights OSHA standards, Federal Registers (rules, proposed rules, and notices), the Regulatory Agenda (a list of actions being taken with regard to OSHA standards), preambles to final rules (background to final rules), directives (instructions for compliance officers), standard interpretations (official letters of interpretation of the standards), example cases, and national consensus standards related to fall protection.
-Twenty-five states, Puerto Rico and the Virgin Islands have OSHA-approved State Plans, which are required to be at least as effective as Federal OSHA.
-For the most part, these States adopt standards that are identical to Federal OSHA.
-However, some States have adopted different standards applicable to this topic or may have different enforcement policies.
-Other federal standards and consensus standards related to fall hazards are included for reference.
+This section highlights OSHA standards, Federal Register notices (rules and proposed rules), preambles to final rules (background to final rules), directives (instruction to OSHA staff), letters of interpretation (official letters of interpretation of the standards), and national consensus standards related to fall protection.

 - 1910.66, Powered platforms for building maintenance

 - 1910.67, Vehicle-mounted elevating and rotating work platforms

 - 1910.132, General requirements (Personal Protective Equipment) [related topic page]

 - 1910.268, Telecommunications

 - 1910.269, Electric power generation, transmission, and distribution [related topic page]

 - 1915.71, Scaffolds or staging

 - 1915.73, Guarding of deck openings and edges

 - 1915.75, Access to and guarding of dry docks and marine railways